-Selecting marks is useful when you want to visually identify a subset of the data view or you want to run an action.
+Selecting marks is useful when you want to identify a subset of the data view, visually or you want to run an action.

 You can select any individual mark by clicking on it.
 You can select multiple marks by holding down the Ctrl key.
 You can also drag the cursor to draw a box around the marks you want to select.
-Finally, you can combine these methods to quickly select all the marks of interest.
+Finally, you can combine these methods to select all the marks of interest quickly.

 Tableau has a set of zoom controls that display in the upper left corner of the view.
 By default, these controls only display when you hover over a map view.
 You can control when the zoom controls display by selecting View > Zoom Controls and then select one of the following options: